ISLAMIC PSYCHOTHERAPY ONLINE

 Demanding that someone change, and telling ourselves that if he does not change, it’s awful, I can't stand it, he should be damned, causes us to be emotionally upset.
 INSTEAD WE SHOULD CHANGE IT TO DESIRING, WANTING AND PREFERRING THAT SOMEONE CHANGES, SUCH A SOFTER EXPECTATION LEADS TO MORE CALMNESS.

+Difficult people tend to be an obstacle to our goals, threaten our self-esteem and self-acceptance, act in arrogant and annoying ways and use undesirable methods to control situations and us.
 The following are the steps to deal with difficult people: Manage your emotional reaction to them first.
 It is more comfortable to relate to others without feeling a lot of anxiety, anger, intense frustration, or having our self-esteem and self-acceptance threatened.
 Further we can think more clearly and behave more effectively when dealing with difficult people if we are not severely emotionally upset with them.

 Did you know that our emotions and behavior result mainly from our beliefs and self-talk, rather than from the actual events and people in our lives.
 It is really not difficult people, who cause our distress, but rather our beliefs and self-talk about them and their actions.